Skip to main contentSkip to main content

 Built-in Advantage

-To use an example, CloudFormation is an "Infrastructure-as-Code" (IaC) service that allows users to deploy complex resources into an AWS account using pre-defined YAML or JSON templates.
-Beyond providing the service itself, AWS provides reference implementations and sample templates for various AWS services that users can take and customize or adopt as-is.
-This goes so far as to include a fully functional airline booking application developed by AWS that you can deploy in your own account, so if you happen to start your own airline - you can be up and running in no time.
+To use an example, CloudFormation is an "Infrastructure-as-Code" (IaC) service that allows users to deploy complex resources into an account using pre-defined or templates.
+Beyond providing the service itself, provides reference implementations (opens in new tab) and sample templates (opens in new tab) for various services that users can take and customize or adopt as-is.
+This goes so far as to include a fully functional airline booking application (opens in new tab) developed by that you can deploy in your own account, so if you happen to start your own airline - you can be up and running in no time.

 Service Tools

-One notable type of OSS offered by AWS is ecosystem tools.
-Ecosystem tools are tools that AWS has created to help users with the AWS service ecosystem, and include things like aws-data-wrangler (advertised as Python Pandas for AWS services), aws-shell (integrated AWS CLI), and aws-lambda-powertools-python (enhances AWS Lambda functionality).
-As these tools and capabilities are not widely advertised, AWS customers may not be familiar with many or all of their capabilities.
-However, as an AWS user - you should research and be aware of AWS services and example code before attempting to develop custom capabilities.
+One notable type of OSS offered by is ecosystem tools.
+Ecosystem tools are tools that has created to help users with the service ecosystem, and include things like -data-wrangler (opens in new tab) (advertised as Python Pandas for services), -shell (opens in new tab) (integrated ), and --powertools-python (opens in new tab) (enhances functionality).
+As these tools and capabilities are not widely advertised, customers may not be familiar with many or all of their capabilities.
+However, as an user - you should research and be aware of services and example code before attempting to develop custom capabilities.

 Answer the questions below